-7 lessons I learnt from going screen-free for a day!
+7 lessons I learned from going screen-free for a day!

 1. Waking up without notifications

-I don’t exaggerate when I say that this no alarm Sunday was a godsend luxury because I woke up well rested from the complete lack of notification induced interruptions at night.
-The long-term effects of sleep disruption include high blood pressure, anxiety disorder and type 2 diabetes, so making our bedrooms a device-free zone is essential to our wellbeing!
+I don’t exaggerate when I say this no-alarm Sunday was a godsend luxury because I woke up well-rested from the complete lack of notification-induced interruptions at night.
+The long-term effects of sleep disruption include high blood pressure, anxiety disorder, and type 2 diabetes, so making our bedrooms a device-free zone is essential to our well-being!

 2. Freedom from the feeds

 The default morning behavior for most millennials and digital natives is to clear the backlog of notifications.
-This involves cycling through my core set of applications i.e. Facebook, Twitter and email.
+This involves cycling through my core set of applications i.e. Facebook, Twitter, and email.
 I have found notification zero to be consistently more powerful and desirable than inbox zero because of the built-in social dynamics and hooks.
-Breaking this routine felt strange to me and made me a bit anxious, which in turn worried me, but I was able to counter the urge of knowing what is going on in other people’s lives by focusing on mine and not sharing it socially.
+Breaking this routine felt strange to me and made me a bit anxious, which in turn worried me, but I was able to counter the urge to know what was going on in other people’s lives by focusing on mine and not sharing it socially.

 3. Consuming analog news: Newspapers still exist

-We still get the newspaper delivered to our home, which was a great relief because I hadn’t read one cover to cover in more than a year - the last time being a terrible Air India flight with no entertainment options.
-It was great to be able to trust professionals (reporters, editors, etc.) and the journalistic processes without having to worry about fake news, Russia and everything else.
-I didn’t like everything I read because it wasn’t personalised to my tastes like my digital feeds are, but I was exposed to a few pieces I wouldn’t have been otherwise.
-It showed me that curation, when done right, still works well and that filter bubbles are a very real issue on social media.
-However, I really missed my ad blocker because at least 35% of the newspaper was ads.
-I am happy to report that ads are still just as annoying in print as they are digitally and I am more than willing to pay to get rid of them altogether.
+We still get the newspaper delivered to our home, which was a great relief because I hadn’t read one cover-to-cover in more than a year - the last time being a terrible Air India flight with no entertainment options.
+It was great to trust professionals (reporters, editors, etc.) and the journalistic processes without worrying about fake news, Russia, and everything else.
+I didn’t like everything I read because it wasn’t personalized to my tastes like my digital feeds are, but I was exposed to a few pieces I wouldn’t have been otherwise.
+It showed me that when done right, curation still works well and that filter bubbles are a genuine issue on social media.
+However, I missed my ad blocker because at least 35% of the newspaper was ads.
+I am happy to report that ads are just as annoying in print as they are digitally, and I am more than willing to pay to eliminate them altogether.
 Print can learn a thing or two from Spotify or YouTube Red!

 4. Long-form content: Books have zero latency

-I believed in Amazon and jumped to a Kindle 3 years ago but found printed books to be just as vibrant as ever.
-I’m glad the publishing industry is one of the few that’s putting up a fight to Bezos because they’re still so good at what they were designed to do: provide information in a clear, well laid-out manner with zero latency and screen refreshes (something I hope Amazon will fix this decade).
-However, I did miss the unlimited selection of my Kindle library and it’s stellar recommendation engine compared to my real library and the creepy neighbourhood bookstore owner.
-I spent a few hours reading and was still surprised by both how pleasant the analog experience was and how much I could consume when freed from distractions.
+I believed in Amazon and jumped to a Kindle 3 years ago, but I found printed books to be just as vibrant as ever.
+I’m glad the publishing industry is one of the few that’s putting up a fight against Bezos because they’re still so good at what they were designed to do: provide information in a clear, well-laid-out manner with zero latency and screen refreshes (something I hope Amazon will fix this decade).
+However, I did miss the unlimited selection of my Kindle library, and its stellar recommendation engine compared to my physical library and the creepy neighborhood bookstore owner.
+I spent a few hours reading and was still surprised by how pleasant the analog experience was and how much I could consume when freed from distractions.

 5. The world is still broken

-Software deserves credit for accelerating the organisation of the offline world.
-I experienced this technophilia first-hand when I was trying to hail an auto rickshaw on the streets versus calling an Uber or Ola.
-Tuktuk drivers are an arrogant lot here in Bangalore and being refused 15 times felt just as bad as ever.
-Transportation apps have solved many hard problems like location tracking, mobile navigation, cashless payments, etc. so well that we take them for granted.
-But I really missed their convenience on #NoScreenSunday!
+Software deserves credit for accelerating the organization of the offline world.
+I experienced this technophilia first-hand when trying to hail an auto rickshaw on the streets versus calling an Uber or Ola.
+Tuktuk drivers are an arrogant lot here in Bangalore, and being refused 15 times felt just as bad as ever.
+Transportation apps have solved many complex problems like location tracking, mobile navigation, cashless payments, etc., so well that we take them for granted.
+But I missed their convenience on #NoScreenSunday!

 6. Screens are the social norm

-When I went to have Sunday brunch by myself I discovered that I was probably the only one there without a phone.
-I had nothing else to do so I started people watching.
+When I went to have Sunday brunch by myself, I discovered that I was probably the only one there without a phone.
+I had nothing else to do, so I started people-watching.
 However, I quickly found out that looking at people worries them.
-Now I wasn’t staring or lurking but my screen-free presence proved to be overwhelming and it made me realise that spending time with our phone or phablet has become the only acceptable behaviour in social spaces.
-This isn’t healthy and I will definitely bring some reading material along with me next time!
+Now I wasn’t staring or lurking, but my screen-free presence proved overwhelming, and it made me realize that spending time with our phone or tablet has become the only acceptable behavior in social spaces.
+This isn’t healthy, and I will definitely bring some reading material with me next time!